The HTML Intro Course contains 5 Code Avengers' online

 <a href="page2.html"> Mario </a>

-To link to a website home page set href to /.
+- To link to a website home page set

 Click here for more information about using file paths.